 OAuth Broker API integration provides a safe way to retrieve stored authorizations.

-When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users’ credentials/access tokens in OAuth Broker API.
+When you are building a component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users’ credentials/access tokens in the OAuth Broker API.
 They are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

 Note: This feature must be enabled by our support.

 Create a configuration for the given component and project in the OAuth Broker API.